How To Get A Great, Quick, Cheap Cruise Vacation

 “Everyone has a different sense of what home is,” says Elizabeth Lindmier of The Art Institute of Colorado.
 So while the same aesthetic won’t work for everyone, she offers her top five tips to start you in the right direction.

-1. Texture and textiles – Instead of having a bunch of hard surfaces, cozy up your home with something soft or textured.
+1. Texture and textiles – Instead of having a bunch of hard surfaces, co18707217zy up your home with something soft or textured.
 This could be a blanket, curtains or area rugs.
 These items will also provide some acoustical value so noises aren’t echoing in an empty space.

 2. Comfort – Have some place in your home where you can relax, recharge and feel at ease.
 “Make a space where you would like to spend time,” Lindmier says.